 This course is designed to strengthen students’ fundamental math skills and their ability to use basic principles of algebra to analyze and represent proportional and non-proportional linear relationships.
 Students apply operations to situations involving rational numbers and develop a more sophisticated way of dealing with word problems by utilizing these skills.
 Students encounter topics that they will see again in Algebra and Geometry courses.

 The courses offered by the Mathematics Department at Stratton Mountain School provide a foundation in logical reasoning and problem solving.
-Once students reach the study of Geometry, courses are offered on both a normal and an honors track.
-Students following the normal track will reach the level of pre-calculus or math analysis.
-Students following the honors track will reach the level of calculus.
-The minimum graduation requirement is three years of study in the field of mathematics.
+Once students reach the study of Geometry, courses are offered on both a standard and an Honors track.
+Students following the standard track will reach the level of Pre-Calculus, Math Analysis, or Business Math.
+Students following the Honors track will have the opportunity to reach the level of Honors Calculus.
+The minimum graduation requirement is three years of study in the field of mathematics, with completion of courses through at least Algebra II.

 Technology plays an important role at all levels of our math program.
 Many teachers utilize different forms of media to make their material more accessible during our busy winter season.
 From making movies of lectures to sharing pencast videos of homework problems, all of our teachers strive to make their curriculum travel easily for our student athletes.
 Students use TI-83 and TI-84 graphing calculators both to facilitate and to complement their studies.
 In all classes, teachers emphasize the proper use of technology so that students use it to enhance their study of mathematics rather than depend on it excessively.